-Our U.S. subsidiary PrimeEx is registered as a securities broker dealer with the SEC, is a member of various self-regulatory organizations ("SROs") and securities exchanges, including being a "Blue Line" broker dealer on the floor of the NYSE.
+Our U.S. subsidiary PrimeEx is registered as a securities broker dealer with the SEC, is a member of various selfregulatory organizations ("SROs") and securities exchanges, including being a "Blue Line" broker dealer on the floor of the NYSE.
 PrimeEx has been a member of FINRA since 1994, most recently receiving approval from FINRA in January 2022 to expand its operations to include conducting certain types of investment banking business.
 Such business is conducted under the name Freedom Capital Markets.
 FINRA serves as the primary SRO with oversight over PrimeEx, although the NYSE continues to have oversight over PrimeEx's NYSE-related market activities.
 FINRA regulates many aspects of PrimeEx's business, including registration, education and conduct of its broker-dealer employees, examinations, rulemaking, enforcement of these rules and the federal securities laws, trade reporting and the administration of potential disputes between PrimeEx and its customers.
 PrimeEx has agreed to abide by the rules of FINRA (as well as those of the NYSE and other SROs), and FINRA has the power to expel, fine and otherwise discipline PrimeEx and its officers, directors and employees.
 Among the rules that apply to PrimeEx are the uniform net capital rule of the SEC (Rule 15c3-1) and the net capital rule of FINRA.
 Both rules set a minimum level of net capital a broker dealer must maintain and also require that a portion of the broker dealer's assets be relatively liquid.
 FINRA may prohibit a member firm from expanding its business or paying cash dividends if resulting net capital falls below FINRA requirements.
 In addition, PrimeEx is subject to certain notification requirements related to withdrawals of excess net capital.
 As a result of these rules, our ability to make withdrawals of capital from PrimeEx may be limited.
 In addition, PrimeEx is licensed as a broker dealer in 32 U.S. states and the District of Columbia, requiring it to comply with applicable laws, rules and regulations of each of those states.
-A state regulato
+A state regulator may revoke a license to conduct securities business in its state and fine or otherwise discipline broker dealers and their officers, directors and employees.